joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/interactive/2026/09/23/weather/hawaii-storm-map-path.html

 **Live Updates: Judge Considers Whether Trump Can Ban Media Outlets Whose Coverage He Dislikes**\
-`CNN, MS NOW and Politico are challenging President Trump’s attempt to block their access to the White House, saying it violates the First Amendment.
-The administration has argued that such access is not a right.`\
+`CNN, MS NOW and Politico sued to stop President Trump’s attempt to block their access to the White House.
+The judge will rule at a later date.`\
 https://www.nytimes.com/live/2026/09/23/business/trump-cnn-politico-msnow-ban-hearing

 **A Powerful Nor’easter Is Taking Shape.
 How It Could Affect Your Forecast.**\